Travel Insurance FAQ

-On Long Stay policies, Worldwide Excluding USA/Canada/Caribbean rates do permit stopovers in USA/Canada/Caribbean, but these regions must not be the principal destination.
+On Silver and Gold Long Stay policies, Worldwide Excluding USA/Canada/Caribbean rates do permit stopovers in USA/Canada/Caribbean, but these regions must not be the principal destination.
 Time spent in USA/Canada/Caribbean must not exceed time spent elsewhere.
-For Long Stay policies, rating is determined by where the majority of time will be spent.
+For Silver and Gold Long Stay policies, rating is determined by where the majority of time will be spent.
 As you are spending more time in Australia, you will be covered to travel to America on the lower rate.

 Does it cover “new for old” if I have a baggage claim?